kai824/tp/docs/UserGuide.md

 * For each attribute value which can be parsed into a number, its numerical value will be stored.
 * Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * Among entries with the specified attribute name, those without a valid numerical value is placed at the back without altering their internal order.
+* If not all entries have a valid numerical value for the specified attribute name, a warning will be displayed.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
 * The input names and values are tolerant of typos–the app automatically corrects them.